Logeshwar-S/Cloud-Hosted-MERN-Web-Application/README.md

 # MyFinance

 MyFinance is a personal finance tracker application built using the MERN (MongoDB, Express.js, React.js, Node.js) stack.
-It helps users manage their financial records, track expenses and incomes, and analyze their spending habits.
+It helps users manage their financial records, track expenses and incomes, and analyze their spending habits.The MyFinance website is deployed on an AWS EC2 instance, ensuring efficient deployment and scalability.

 ## Features